nickr01/js8wait/README.md

 Default lead time is 0 if no file is supplied.

+js8wait combines the lead time with realtime offset from wall clock frame boundary to then delays the play start to the correct time.

 ### Workflow

 Produce a WAV file from recording software eg Audacity or Reaper which directly record a WAV files.
 Reaper saves raw recorded tracks in a Media directory and they are perfect to feed to js8wait as they have the origination time embedded, using these files is very reliable.

 TODO ** check a workflow for Audacity.

-TODO ** check a workflow if the WAV file is produced as the result of an editing process.
-Ideally would trim so starts on a js8 frame boundary, with embedded origin time of 00:00:00 but need to check that the DAWs are not putting the render start time in that field.
+If the WAV file is being produced as the result of a DAW editing process then the origination_time is set to that of the start of the render process and this will be misleading.

-Combined with calculation of current offset from wall clock frame boundary.
+The workaround is to slide the test signal to the right to align it frames with js8 frames, and to start the render range  at any point other than 0.
+Time_reference will now be set to the correct offset, and being non-zero will take priority in determining the lead in time calculation.
+Tested with Reaper.
+TODO ** test with Audacity

 ```
 Usage: js8wait [OPTIONS]